-5 things you can do with the new Game Bar from Windows 10
+6 things you can do with the Game Bar from Windows 10

 Microsoft has been working hard to make Windows 10 the most gaming-friendly operating system ever.
-One of the new gaming features is the Game bar, that lets you record game clips, take screenshots, and even stream your gaming sessions on the internet, for everyone to see.
-In this article, we’re going to show you how to enable and use the Game bar in Windows 10:
+One of its most useful gaming features is the Game bar, which lets you record game clips, take screenshots, and even stream your gaming sessions on the internet, for everyone to see.
+In this article, we show you how to enable the Game bar and what you can do with it in Windows 10:

 How to enable the Game bar

 The next settings you get on this panel are the keyboard shortcuts associated with the Game bar.
-We’ll talk more details about them later in this guide.
-For now, it’s important to remember that the default keyboard shortcut for opening the Game bar during a game is Win + G.
+We cover them each in the next sections of this guide.
+For now, it is important to remember that the default keyboard shortcut for opening the Game bar is Win + G.

-Now let's see what you can do with the Game bar:
+Now let's see what you can do with all these tools from the Game Bar:

-The first button from the Game bar - the one that looks like a camera - is used for taking screenshots.
-When you want to take a screenshot, click or tap on this button and it will be taken instantly.
+The first button from the Game capturing area in the Game bar - the one that looks like a camera - is used for taking screenshots.
+When you want to take a screenshot of your game, click or tap on this button.

-You can take a screenshot also by pressing simultaneously on the Win + Alt + PrtScrn keys on your keyboard.
+You can take a screenshot also by pressing simultaneously on the Win + Alt + PrtScn keys on your keyboard.

-The second button from the Game bar lets you record a video with the last seconds or minutes of your gameplay.
-It’s something you might want to do when something spectacular happens in the game you play, and you want to keep it for posterity. :)
+The second button from the Game capturing section of the Game bar lets you record a video with the last seconds or minutes of your gameplay.
+It is something you might want to do when something spectacular happens in the game you play, and you want to keep it for posterity. :)

 However, for this feature to be available, you must have enabled the Background recording in Windows 10.
 You can do that in the Settings app, in the Game DVR section from the Gaming category.
-There, you must turn on the switch for "Record in the background while I'm playing a game.”
-Take heed though that this feature requires additional processing power from your Windows 10 computer device, and may impact the quality of your game.
+There, you must turn on the switch for "Record in the background while I'm playing a game."
+However, take heed of the fact that this feature requires additional processing power from your Windows 10 PC, so that it may impact the quality of your game.

 You can also choose how much time is going to be recorded in the background while you play: 15 seconds, 30 seconds, 3 minutes, 5 minutes, or 10 minutes.